code4romania/hackdays/README.md

 ## Assigning tasks

-Available tasks are found in the project boards, in the first columns.
+:clipboard: Available tasks are found in the project boards, in the first columns.
 Tasks in the 'In progress' column are the ones already assigned to someone.

 If you find an issue that you would like to work on, please mention the issue number/link in the general hackday slack channel before starting working on it.
 One of the organisers will then move the task in the 'In Progress' tab.

 Also please join the slack channel for that specific project.

-Please mention in slack if you need any help with a task or you want to change tasks.
+:question: Please mention in slack if you need any help with a task or you want to change tasks.

 ## Contributing guide

-Each project repo has all the info related to setting up the project in the Readme.md file.
+:scroll: Each project repo has all the info related to setting up the project in the Readme.md file.
 The info about how you can contribute to a repo are found in the Contributing.md file.

-If you want to read more about our github workflow and to find out more info about how to collaborate on projects on github, please check out [this file](https://github.com/code4romania/civichq-client/blob/develop/.github/WORKFLOW.md).
+:heavy_check_mark: If you want to read more about our github workflow and to find out more info about how to collaborate on projects on github, please check out [this file](https://github.com/code4romania/civichq-client/blob/develop/.github/WORKFLOW.md).

-If you want to read more about contributing to open source projects, we have prepared [some additional resources](https://code4romania.github.io/knowledge/#contributing-to-open-source).
+:open_file_folder: If you want to read more about contributing to open source projects, we have prepared [some additional resources](https://code4romania.github.io/knowledge/#contributing-to-open-source).

+## Next steps

+You are of course more than welcome to contribute to the projects between hackdays :two_hearts: Please contact a member of the team to let them know you are interested in continuing your contributions to the project.
+You will then keep in touch on slack with the rest of the contributors to that project and get more issues assigned to you!